 - You will be allowed to make a telephone call in order to contact a family member, friend, or bail bondsman.

-- If you think you will get released quickly, you might be allowed to keep wearing your own clothes, if not you you will have to change into a jail uniform.
+- If you think you will get released quickly, you might be allowed to keep wearing your own clothes, if not you will have to change into a jail uniform.

 Have you ever been arrested and gone through processing at jail?
 If you have, you should tell us what happened.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you know any things that will help other people get through the procedure?

 Click here to share your story